 This page draws together in one place the technical information you should be aware of before starting to run your study on Gorilla.
 It covers supported file types, guidance on maximum file sizes, and ways to ensure your participants are able to complete the experiment, whatever device or browser they are using.
 This information should help you to avoid many known issues when running your experiment.
+Read our guide on technical attrition to understand how technical issues can prevent participants from completing an experiment as expected.

 By far the best way to avoid these issues is to preview and thoroughly test your experiment before recruiting participants.
 Preview the experiment across different devices and browsers; preview all conditions of your experiment, and download and check the data from each preview to make sure everything is recording as you intended.
 Recruit a few friends to do the experiment as 'real' participants to spot any issues that might only appear once the experiment goes live.